- Teach people how to resolve their case fairly without spending a lot of time and money in court or in lawyers’ offices.

 I believe divorce is a holistic process that must be addressed from all angles– legal, emotional, logistical and spiritual—because divorce brings up and challenges all these parts of us.
 (I use the word “spiritual” in a non-denominational sense—sort of like AA and other twelve-step programs do).

-So it is with this goal in mind that I created my mission as the Divorce Doc.
-Through my Divorce Doc workshops, private work with clients, and this blog, I hope to provide a valuable resource for anyone going through divorce.
+So it is with this goal in mind that I created my mission.
+Through my law and mediation office and through this blog, I hope to provide a valuable service and resources for anyone going through divorce.
 Hopefully, with many like-minded people working for this common goal, we can make the path of divorce a little bit easier.
 I am officially signing on to do my part.